orospakr/stream-pump/README.md

 * add docstrings
 * add authentication
-* handle push stream terminating (either nice EOS or socket close), and reattaching
+* handle source stream terminating (either nice EOS or socket close), and reattaching/reconnecting
-* dealing with client showing up with unknown id
 * do the integration tests
-* handle VLC clients
+* handle VLC and GStreamer clients
-* make appropriate behavoural descisions for the different user agents as per the MMSH spec, such as it is.
+* make appropriate behavoural descisions for the different user agents as per the MMSH spec, such as it is
 * Warn and fail if fragmented ASF headers (any packets?) arrive
 * Does the MMSH preheader location id field have a appropriate wrap behaviour when it overflows the 32-bits?